RebeccaBarbera/LAB2_project_group_13/README.md

 ## 3. Data pre-processing
 - The first step of data pre-processing consists in using clustering methods to remove non-reduntant sequences from the dataset.
-- Next clustered data will be further split into teo datasets:
+- Next clustered data will be further split into teo sets:
-  - the `training set`: used to train the methods, optimize model hyperparameters and perform cross-validation experiments
+  - the **`training set`**: used to train the methods, optimize model hyperparameters and perform cross-validation experiments
-  - the `benchmark set`:  used to test the generalization performance of the different models
+  - the **`benchmark set`** (also known as the holdout set):  used to test the generalization performance of the different models
 ### Clustering
+Clustering is executed with a software suite called `MMseq2`